pickles976/TradeEngine/readme.md

 ## TODO

 - [x] Fix segfault in query ledger
+- [x] Buyer should set the transaction price
 - [ ] Add market buy methods
-- [ ] Ability to serialize and deserialize entire market to json or sqlite file to save snapshots of market status
+- [ ] Ability to serialize and deserialize entire market to json file to save snapshots of market status
 - [ ] Add automatic npm package upload on successful push/build